till-s/mecatica-usb/README.md

 ## Language and Hardware

-Mecatica is written in VHDL and has been tested with Xilinx and Efinix tools and hardware.
+Mecatica is written in VHDL and has been tested with Xilinx, Efinix and Lattice (radiant) tools and hardware (7-series, Trion, CrossLink-NX, respectively).

 The code is hardware-agnostic and should be portable to other FPGA families (might need some tweaking so that RAM is properly inferred).

 ## Performance and Resource Consumption